Mark H. Gelber: Education

-Positions and Awards
+Positions and awards

+In 1980 he accepted an appointment as post-doctoral lecturer at Ben-Gurion University of the Negev, Beer Sheva, in the Department of Foreign Literatures and Linguistics.
+Except for guest professorships and research fellowships abroad, he has been affiliated there since that time.

 Gelber won Alexander von Humboldt Research Fellowships in 1991–92, 2003–04, and 2018–19 (Univ.
 Tübingen, Freie Universität, Berlin, Europa Univ.
 Viadrina, Frankfurt/Oder, Selma Stern Zentrum für Jüdische Studien, Berlin), in addition to several DAAD (German Academic Exchange Service) research stipends.
 He has been a guest professor at the University of Pennsylvania, a David Herzog visiting professor at the University of Graz, Austrian guest professor at the University of Maribor, Blaustein visiting professor at Yale University in Judaic Studies, honorary research fellow at the University of Auckland, guest professor of German literature at the Universiteit Antwerpen, DAAD-Gastprofessor at the RWTH Aachen, Taub Center guest professor at New York University, guest professor at Renmin University, Beijing, and guest professor at Sun Yat-sen University (Guangzhou).
-He was invited to be a member of the International Advisory Board of the Yearbook of the Leo Baeck Institute (London) and appointed to the wissenschaftliche Beirat of "Literaturstrasse," the Chinese-German Yearbook for Language, Literature and Cultural Studies.
+He was invited to be a member of the International Advisory Board of the "Yearbook of the Leo Baeck Institute" (London) and appointed to the wissenschaftliche Beirat of "Literaturstrasse," the Chinese-German Yearbook for Language, Literature and Cultural Studies.

 From 2008-2018 Gelber directed the Research Center for Austrian and German Studies at Ben-Gurion University.
 He was a member of the executive board of the Rabb Center for Holocaust Studies from its founding at BGU until his retirement.
 He was elected twice as Chair of the Department of Foreign Literatures and Linguistics and was appointed Director of the Overseas Student Programs and the Center for International Student Programs at BGU (1996–2004).
 He established and directed the Internationale Sommeruniversität für Hebräisch, Jüdische Studien und Israelwissenschaften in Beer Sheva (1998–2004, 2009), which has hosted hundreds or more German-speaking students from a dozen countries since its inception.
 In November 2008 he was appointed Dean of International Academic Affairs at Ben-Gurion University.
 In 2009 he was elected to the executive board of the Leo Baeck Institute, Jerusalem, where he served from 2009–2017.